Making a Referral for Imaging

 We actively encourage the submission of an electronic referral via the iCare Vortal in order to avoid any potential delays in obtaining diagnostic imaging and results.
 For more information please click here

-A hard copy of our Radiology Request Form, November 2009 is also available, please click here
+A hard copy of our Imaging Request Form, April 2018 is also available, please click here

 Duties and Responsibilities of Referrer under IR(ME)R 2000:

 The referrer must supply the practitioner with sufficient medical data, such as results of previous diagnostic or imaging investigations or medical records, relevant to the medical exposure requested by the referrer to enable the practitioner to decide whether there is sufficient net benefit as required by Regulation 6(1)(a) to enable justification for the exposure to go ahead.